virtual-labs/engineers-forum/hosting-process.md

 ## **Tags**

 The repository owner will be responsible for tagging each merge to the master branch.
-The owner will have to follow[Semantic Versioning](https://semver.org/) .
+The owner will have to follow [Semantic Versioning](https://semver.org/) .
 In short, each version is a combination of three numbers (MAJOR.MINOR.PATCH) separated by dots.
 The changes to these numbers represent the following:

 1. MAJOR: A change incompatible with previous versions.
 2. MINOR: A backwards compatible new feature.